 BP levels aid in evaluating the risk of an acute hypertensive event while driving and assist you as you make certification decisions that allow a driver who does not present an immediate safety risk to continue working while obtaining primary care provider evaluation and implementing a primary care provider treatment plan.

-REMEMBER: You are the medical examiner and not the treating provider.
-The purpose of the examination is medical fitness for duty, not diagnosis and treatment of the underlying disease.

-NOTE: Under the supervision of the medical examiner, trained assistive personnel may measure and record BP; however, it is prudent for the medical examiner to confirm disqualifying BP personally.

 Check Pulse

 Check the pulse and note rate, strength, and rhythm.